Fralleee/copy-context/README.md

   If copying exceeds this size, the extension stops to prevent overly large memory usage.

 You can adjust these settings directly in your `.vscode/settings.json` or through the VS Code GUI settings.

+## License

+This project is released under the MIT License.

+## Support

+For issues, questions, or feature requests, please open a GitHub issue.

+## Development

+1. Clone the repo.
+2. Compile: npm run compile.
+3. Lint: npm run lint.
+4. Test: npm test (if tests are set up).
+5. Debug: Press F5 in VS Code to run the extension in a new Extension Host window.